 'Pulley' ■■■■■■■■■■

-A pulley in the industrial context refers to a simple mechanical device used to lift, lower, or move . . .
+A pulley in the industrial context refers to a simple mechanical device used to Lift, lower, or move . . .
 Read More

-'Fishing' ■■■■■■■■
+'Hoist' ■■■■■■■■

 Fishing this industry comprises establishments primarily engaged in the commercial catching or taking . . .
 Read More

-'Hoist' ■■■■■■■
+'Derrick' ■■■■■■■

 Derrick is a tall frame with tackle for hoisting heavy weights.
 It is also called the upper part of an . . .
 Read More